 BETA CLUB bases its membership on academic achievement, responsibility, leadership and good character.
-A student must earn a 3.67 GPA or higher per semester and may not have an "unsatisfactory" mark in conduct in two more or classes to maintain active membership.
+A student must earn an A- or higher in every class and may not have an "unsatisfactory" mark in conduct in two or more classes to maintain active membership.
 An honor violation or serious disciplinary infraction at any time in the high school years may result in permanent dismissal from the club.
 However, recognizing the differences in maturity of students, a member who incurs an honor violation is expelled from active membership for one year.
-If a student makes his grades for one semester after this time, the violation may be erased and the student may be reinstated into active membership.
+If a student meets grade and conduct requirements the semester after the probation year, the violation may be erased, and the student may be reinstated into active membership.